Wills & Tax Planning for Farmers & Landowners - The Current Position

 - Practical tips in maximising APR and BPR claims, especially with reduced reliefs and the £1million limit

-- Recent tax tribunals, e.g. Butler and the wedding barn, plus Tanner on holding too many investments and putting protection in place
+- Recent tax tribunals, e.g. Butler and the wedding barn, plus Tanner and the holiday accommodation on holding too many investments and putting protection in place

 - The power and tax importance of the well drafted partnership agreement and interaction with the will